Skip to Content

 What a view!!!….

-At this point we were now quite near the base of Teysachaux to the right and just a couple of kilometers to the left we would find Le Moleson.
-We decided to head left past all the cows and hopefully find Le Moleson summit and restaurant.
+At this point, we were now quite near the base of Teysachaux to the right and just a couple of kilometers to the left we would find Le Moleson.
+We decided to head left past all the cows and hopefully find Le Moleson Summit and the restaurant.

 Still socked in with fog